arnicas/interactive-vis-course/Week2/README.md

 ## Homeworks

 Do the readings/videos list just above.
+Memorize the mantra.
 Plus these:

-**Homework**: Using the structure and switch button functionality in [highcharts_switch.html](highcharts_switch.html), plug in 2 of your own related charts, using UNICEF data.
+**Homework 1**: Using the structure and switch button functionality in [highcharts_switch.html](highcharts_switch.html), plug in 2 of your own related charts, using UNICEF data.
 Adjust the text, labels, tooltips, etc. to match your data and data source.
-Be sure it has tooltips.
+Be sure it has useful tooltips.
 Add a paragraph of text with the chart that explains it a bit more, using appropriate styling.

 Change the style to use style attributes from the [UNICEF style guide]("../UNICEF Brand Toolkit ENG Sept 2012.pdf").